easegress-io/easegress/doc/pipeline_practice_guide.md

 ### Plugin

-1. [HTTP input](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-input-plugin): To enable HTTPS endpoint to receive Ease Monitor data send from the client.
+1. [HTTP input](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-input-plugin): To enable HTTPS endpoint to receive Ease Monitor data sent from the client.
 2. [Service circuit breaker](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#service-circuit-breaker-plugin): Limiting request rate base on the failure rate the pass probability plugin simulated.
 3. [IO reader](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#io-reader-plugin): To read Ease Monitor data from the client via HTTPS transport layer in to local memory for handling in next steps.
-4. [Json validator](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#json-validator-plugin): Validating the Ease Monitor data send from the client is using a certain schema.
+4. [Json validator](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#json-validator-plugin): Validating the Ease Monitor data sent from the client is using a certain schema.
 You can use [Ease Monitor graphite validator](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#ease-monitor-graphite-validator-plugin) if you would like to use the pipeline to handle Ease Monitor data with graphite plaintext protocol.
 5. [Ease Monitor Json GID extractor](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#ease-monitor-json-gid-extractor-plugin): Extracts Ease Monitor global ID from the Ease Monitor data.
 You can use [Ease Monitor graphite GID extractor](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#ease-monitor-graphite-gid-extractor-plugin) if you would like to use the pipeline to handle Ease Monitor data with graphite plaintext protocol.
 6. [Static pass probability limiter](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#static-pass-probability-limiter-plugin): The plugin passes the request with a fixed probability, in this case it is used to simulate upstream service failure with 50% probability.
 7. [Kafka output](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#kafka-output-plugin): Sending the data to configured kafka topic, Ease Monitor pipeline will fetch them for rest of processes.